Project-MONAI/monai-deploy/README.md

 Where **MONAI** is focused on training and creating models, **MONAI Deploy** is focused on defining the journey from research innovation to clinical production environments in hospitals.
 Our guiding principles are:
 - Implementation mindset.
 Create tangible assets: tools, applications and demos/prototypes.
-- Imaging first, then other modalities like digital pathology.
+- Radiology first, then other modalities like Pathology.
 - Interoperability with clinical systems.
 Starting with DICOM, then EHR.
 - Central repository to facilitate collaboration among institutions.